LASSAT-YU/report_compiler/tests/data/test1.md

 ##### 4. Planned 1 `Planned`

-Planned 1

 ##### 5. Planned 2 `Planned`

-Planned 2

 ##### 6. In Progress 1 `InProgress`

-In progress 1

 ##### 7. In Progress 2 `InProgress`

-In progress 2

 ##### 8. In Progress 3 `InProgress`

-In progress 3

 ##### 9. Completed task `Completed`

 Here